eyedeekay/sam-forwarder/README.md

 forwarder.
 Should be easy, I just need to decide how I want to do it.
 Also to focus a bit more.

-I've written a handful of example tools, but some of them might be better as their own projects.
-An i2p-native static site generator in the style of jekyll (but in go) could be cool.
+Example tools built using this are being broken off into their own repos.
+Use the other repos where appropriate, so I can leave the examples un-messed with.

 It would be really awesome if I could make this run on Android.
 So I'll make that happen eventually.
+I started a daemon for managing multiple tunnels and I figure I give it a web interface to configure stuff with.

 TLS configuration is experimental.
-It might not be possible(To multiplex http and https on the same SAM tunnel).